License GuideSOC 41-9022

 Read more

-Your license requires continuing education every renewal cycle.
+Every state requires continuing education to renew your license.
 Most states demand 12 to 24 hours per cycle, though requirements range from 8 to 36.
-Ethics and fair housing courses are mandatory almost everywhere.
-Miss or delay your CE and your license goes inactive.
-Fail to fix it and you'll retake the full pre-license course.
+Ethics and fair housing courses are mandatory nearly everywhere.
+Miss your deadline and your license goes inactive.
+Don't fix it in time, and you'll retake the entire pre-license course.

 Is This For You